-Compute forward Abel transform of the image as an analytical Abel transform of its piecewise polynomial approximation (except 'Gaussian' and 'O2', which are computed exactly).
+Compute forward Abel transform of the image as an analytical Abel transform of its piecewise polynomial approximation (except 'Gaussian' and '02', which are computed exactly).

-Parameters tol (float) - relative tolerance of the approximation (max. deviation divided by max. amplitude, default: $4.8e-3 \lesssim 0.5\%$ ); the resulting Abel transform is somewhat more accurate image

-Returns abel - Abel-transformed image, also accessible as the abel attribute abel
+tol (float) - relative tolerance of the approximation (max. deviation divided by max. amplitude, default: 4.8e-3 $\leq 0.5\%$ ); the resulting Abel transform is somewhat more accurate abel - Abel-transformed image, also accessible as the abel attribute property image property abel

-Return type 2D numpy array
+2D numpy array